Safari Drums

 Safari Drums is a 1953 American adventure film and starring Johnny Sheffield as Bomba.
-It was the ninth in the 12-film Bomba, the Jungle Boy series.
+It was the ninth in the 12-film Bomba, the Jungle Boy series, based on the Bomba series of juvenile adventure books.

 Plot

 A millionaire brings a tiger and film crew to Africa in hopes of staging a battle between the tiger and a lion.
 Commissioner Barnes learns that one of the crew is a murderer and asks Bomba to find out which one.
 The Lost Volcano erupts again (this film makes use of previously seen footage) and there is a battle between a lion and a tiger.